irawan-r/MovieKu/README.md

 - **OkHttp3:** The logging interceptor in OkHttp3 helps keep a close eye on network activities, ensuring smooth communication with the backend.

+- **Paging 3:** Managing and loading large data sets efficiently with Paging 3 for a smooth and optimized user experience.

 - **Glide:** The go-to image loading library for MovieKu, ensuring quick and efficient loading of captivating movie images.

 - **Material3 Components:** Bringing the beauty of Material Design to MovieKu with a collection of ready-to-use, customizable components.